AmirrezaSLH/ResidentialEmission_TimeSeries/README.md

 ## Data

 The dataset includes monthly residential CO₂ emissions from 1973 to 2021 for various energy sources such as coal, natural gas, and electricity.
-Data was sourced from a government database (file not included in the repository).
+Data was sourced from a government database.

 ## Code Structure